imc-trading/peekaboo/README.md

   <img src="img/logo.png" width="50%">
 </p>

-Expose hardware info using JSON/REST and provide a system HTML Front-End.
+Expose hardware info using a REST API written in Go and a Front-End written in AngularJS.

 **FrontEnd:**